Tibetan Mastiff c 1900

 Tibetan Mastiff (Female)

-The body is slightly longer than high in the ration of 10:9 and the back is strong and straight.
+The body is slightly longer than its height at withers in the ratio of 10:9.
+The back is strong and straight.
 The loins are muscular with only a slight slope to the croup and a high set tail.
 The hindquarters are powerful and strong with low set hocks that may carry single or double dewclaws.
 The presence or absence of dewclaws was has historically significance.
 The medium to long well feathered tail is loosely curled over the back to one side.